SymfonyCasts/symfony5/sfcasts/ep5-security/form-login-options.md

 to delete it.

 And...
 I have good news!
-The *core* authenticator is doing one thing that *our* class never did.
+The *core* authenticator is doing one thing that *our* class never did!
 Up in `authenticate()`... this calls `getCredentials()` to read the POST data.
 Let me search for "session"... yup!
-This took more into `getCredentials()`.
+This took me into `getCredentials()`.
 Anyways, after grabbing the submitted email - in this code that's stored as `$credentials['username']` - it *saves* that value into the session.

 It's doing that so that if authentication fails, we can *read* that and pre-fill the email box on the login form.

-Let's do that!
-Go to our controller: `src/Controller/SecurityController`.
+Let's do it!
+Go to our controller: `src/Controller/SecurityController.php`.
 This `AuthenticationUtils` has one other useful method.
 Pass a new variable to the template called `last_username` - you can call it `last_email` if you'd like - set to `$authenticationUtils->getLastUsername()`.
-Once again, this is just a helper to read this exact key off of the session.
+Once again, this is just a helper to read a specific key off of the session.

-Now, in the template - `login.html.twig` - up here on the email field, add `valu="{{ last_username}} "`.
+Now, in the template - `login.html.twig` - up here on the email field, add `value="{{ last_username }} "`.

 Cool!
 If we go to `/login`... it's already there from filling out the form a minute ago!
-If enter a different email... yes! that sticks too.
+If we enter a different email... yes!
+That sticks too.

 Next: let's get back to authorization by learning how to deny access in a controller... in a number of different ways.